storj/docs/app/(docs)/object-mount/media-workflows/premiere-pro/page.md

 - Navigate to your **Object Mount** drive and select your files
 - Footage can be previewed and scrubbed before importing

+{% callout type="info" %}
-> 💡 **Tip:** If you notice slower performance with large files or over remote networks, consider using proxy workflows.
+If you notice slower performance with large files or over remote networks, consider using proxy workflows.
+{% /callout %}

 ---

-## ⚙️ Proxy and Cache Settings (Recommended)
+## Proxy and Cache Settings (Recommended)

 While Object Mount enables direct-from-cloud editing, Premiere Pro still benefits from local cache for smooth playback and faster timeline scrubbing.